TheRealKasumi/NikoLight/documentation/planning.md

 Assuming "standard" 5x5mm LED chips, each channel can draw around 20mA at 5V and maximum brightness.
 Since each LED has 3 channels (red, green, blue), a current draw of around 60mA has to be assumed.
-To calculate the total power draw, to following formular can be used:
+To calculate the total power draw, to following formula can be used:

 `power = led_count * 0.06 * 5`

 In the example configuration above this would result in a power draw of around 27W.
 So in this case no external regulator would be required.
-For cooler operation and safety it can still be recommendable to buy a external regulator.
+For cooler operation and safety it can still be recommendable to buy an external regulator.
 Keep in mind here that the car can easily reach more than 80°C when parked and the sun is shining.
 The regulator should be well dimensioned because it can not dissipate much heat.